mksonkar/obsidian-notes/Web Development/JavsScript/How JavaScript is executed inside modern browsers?.md

 - The bytecode is then executed by the interpreter part of the JavaScript engine (e.g. Ignition in V8).

 b. **Just-In-Time (JIT) Compilation**
-- JIT is a hybrid approach that combines the in
+- JIT is a hybrid approach that combines the interpretation and compilation.